testsigmahq/testsigma-docs/src/pages/docs/salesforce-testing/user-connections.md

 ## **Prerequisites**

-- A Salesforce organization with the test setup
+- Salesforce organization with the test setup.
-- A Salesforce connected app
+- Salesforce connected app.
+For more information, refer to [creating a connected app](https://testsigma.com/docs/salesforce-testing/special-nlps/).
-- Salesforce metadata connected to Testsigma
+- Salesforce metadata connected to Testsigma.
+For more information, refer to [creating metadata connections](https://testsigma.com/docs/salesforce-testing/metadata-connections/).

 ---